Easy search categories by area & cuisine

 PENNY PINCHING

-I’ve struck a deal with my daughter; it’s an attempt to catch up more often, without incurring a beast of a dinner bill.
-We’ve moved our meet ups to lunchtime, specifically to take advantage of the ‘set lunch menu’ that offers a restricted choice, albeit at a restricted price.
+I’ve struck a deal with my daughter; it’s an attempt to catch up more often, without always incurring a beast of a dinner bill.
+We’ve moved our meet ups to lunchtime, specifically to take advantage of the ‘set lunch menu’ that, whilst offering a restricted choice, comes at a significantly restricted price.

-Whilst we’re happy to mess with the food side of things, we simply won’t compromise on the wine.
-A decent bottle is a prerequisite of our catch ups.
-We’re both oenophiles and she’s at least an afficionado too.
-It’s also an unexpected parental triumph, that you can hand over the wine list and know it’ll unlock a new region, producer or grape and picked to impress.
+In a city of so many great restaurants, the wine list is a great way to filter where to eat and they don’t get much better than Noble Rot; champions of low-intervention / ‘natural’ wines and a multi-award winning wine list .
+We’re both oenophiles and my daughter’s at least an aficionado too.
+It’s also an unexpected parental triumph, to hand over the wine list and know it’ll unlock a new region, producer or grape and picked to impress.

 Winter Set Lunch Menu / Noble Rot Soho

-Off a shortlist of 8 restaurants—all with an approved wine list—we’ve narrowed that further to one of the three Noble Rots, which all offer a set lunch menu at £24 for 2 courses and £28 for 3.
-It seems like incredible value, given mains alone start at £30 each, however, there’s just one ‘option’ at each course.
+The only question was which of the three Noble Rots?
+All offer a set lunch menu at £24 for 2 courses and £28 for 3.
+It seems like incredible value, given mains alone start at £30 each, however, there’s just one ‘option’ for each course.
 It’s not for the risk adverse.

 Noble Rot Soho / upstairs dining room